-Colon cancer is the second leading cause of cancer deaths in the United States.
-Studies show that as many as 60% of these deaths could be prevented with routine colonoscopies beginning at age 50.
-In most cases, the disease develops from abnormal precancerous growths called polyps in the colon or rectum, which can be easily detected during a colonoscopy and removed.
+Colorectal cancer is the second leading cause of U.S. cancer deaths.
+Studies show that as many as 60% of these deaths could be prevented with routine colonoscopies beginning at age 45.

 Learn more about screening for colorectal cancer ›